-- 15,000 people permanently live in Santorini, but millions visit it every year.
+- 15,000 people permanently live on the island, but millions visit it every year.

-- Until 1960 only fishermen and donkeys used to live in the island, while there wasn’t electricity.
+- Until 1960 only fishermen and donkeys used to live on the island, while there wasn’t electricity.

 - Before named Santorini, the island was known as “Kalliste”, meaning the most beautiful one.

-- According to the myth, Santorini emerged from the sea.
+- According to the myth, the island emerged from the sea.

-- Santorini is famous for its Vinsato wine, a sweet wine made of the grapes of the island’s volcanic vineyards.
+- It is famous for its Vinsato wine, a sweet wine made of the grapes of the island’s volcanic vineyards.

 So, are you a history nerd?

-Keep reading to learn (almost) everything about the history of Santorini!
+Keep reading to learn (almost) everything about the history!

-Santorini was inhabited since 3,200 B.C. and its history was rather quiet during ancient times, until around 1,650 B.C.
+The island was inhabited since 3,200 B.C. and its history was rather quiet during ancient times, until around 1,650 B.C.
 This is when an enormous volcanic eruption occurred, with a serious impact on the Mediterranean basin.
-This eruption not only cut the originally round island in many pieces, creating its present form, but also destroyed Akrotiri town in Santorini, covering it in ashes.
+This eruption not only cut the originally round island in many pieces, creating its present form but also destroyed Akrotiri town, covering it in ashes.
 The eruption raised tsunami waves so high, that also destroyed the Minoan towns in northern Crete.

-Santorini’s development started in Medieval Era, when the Venetians conquered the island, making it a commercial and economical center.
+The island's development started in the Medieval Era, when the Venetians conquered the island, making it a commercial and economic center.
 Many Castles, monasteries and elegant mansions well preserved till today were built during that period.
 In that period many castles, monasteries and elegant mansions, well preserved till today, were built.

-Today, Santorini is a volcanic island complex, which apart from the known crescent island, also includes other uninhabited islets, such as Aspronisi, Nea Kameni and Palea Kameni.
+Today, it is a volcanic island complex, which apart from the known crescent island, also includes other uninhabited islets, such as Aspronisi, Nea Kameni and Palea Kameni.

 Because it’s close to some of the most beautiful islands of Cyclades.

 Going from Santorini to Mykonos is one of the most popular routes.
-A trip with a ferry from Santorini to Mykonos lasts around 2 hours and a half and costs between '20' 'EUR' (30 Euro) and '76' 'EUR' (67 Euro).
+A trip from to Mykonos lasts around 2 hours and a half and costs approximately between '20' 'EUR' (20 Euro) and '70' 'EUR' (70 Euro).

-Going from Santorini to Crete is another amazing island hopping route!
+Going to Crete is another amazing island hopping route!

-Alternative routes for Santorini island hopping are from Santorini to Naxos, from Santorini to Paros, from Santorini to Milos and from Santorini to Koufonisia.
+Alternative routes for island hopping are to Naxos, to Paros, to Milos and to Koufonisia.